-Prior to living in New York City, no visit was complete without seeing the flowers of Takashimaya or the flowers of La Grenouille.
-I can still remember the awe I felt walking into the high-ceilinged atelier-like flower shop of Takashimaya on Fifth Avenue, as well as peeping my head into the brilliantly colorful, cavern-like dining room of La Grenouille just off of Fifth Avenue.
+Prior to living in New York City, no visit to the city was complete without seeing the flowers of Takashimaya or the flowers of La Grenouille.
+I can still remember the awe I felt walking into the high-ceilinged atelier-like flower shop of Takashimaya on Fifth Avenue, as well as peeping my head into the brilliantly colorful, cavern-like dining room of La Grenouille just east of Fifth Avenue.
 Both were held in the highest regard to my young florist-seeking self.
-I call myself a New Yorker now and my younger florist-self seems to have come full circle.
+I call myself a New Yorker now and my florist-self seems to have come full circle.
 I have since worked in Takashimaya’s atelier-like flower shop under the direction of Christian Tortu, Thank You, Alicia.
 And just recently, I was granted a private tour of the flowers of La Grenouille, Merci, Charles.

-Situated just off Fifth Avenue in bustling mid-town Manhattan, the townhouse that houses La Grenouille reminds me of Virginia Lee Burton’s, “The Little House.”
+Situated just off Fifth Avenue in bustling mid-town Manhattan, the townhouse that houses La Grenouille reminds me of the illustrations in Virginia Lee Burton’s classic children’s book, The Little House.
 With charm and tenacity, it stands in the shadows of modern buildings in every direction.
 However, I don’t know of any modern building that can match the passion which has marinated every inch of this building since it’s opening in 1962.
 A passion for the Art of Living.
 Food.
 Flowers.
 Art.
 And of sharing that art of living with the world.

 Charles Sr. and his wife Gisèle had flowers in the early days of the restaurant.
 But it was a moment of divine problem solving, figuring a way to block a glaring ray of sunlight for their guests, that the idea of a large flower arrangement was born.
 One large arrangement led to many large flower arrangements, giving birth to ‘The Flowers of La Grenouille,’ as they are known today.
 Charles Jr. fulfills that pioneer vision still to this day.